-9. One important question that the Court does not address in Stolt-Nielsen is what sort of evidence would be sufficient to show that the parties had agreed to class arbitration (see footnote 10 of the opinion).
-One would think that if the contract included a class arbitration waiver, that would be pretty good evidence the parties had not agreed to arbitrate on a class basis - perhaps even if the waiver is held unconscionable.
+- 9. One important question that the Court did not address in Stolt-Nielsen is what sort of evidence would be sufficient to show that the parties had agreed to class arbitration (see footnote 10 of the opinion).
+One would think that if the contract included a class arbitration waiver, that would be pretty good evidence the parties had not agreed to arbitrate on a class basis-perhaps even if the waiver is held unconscionable.
 Conversely, only very rarely do parties expressly agree to class arbitration.
-In addition, Stolt-Nielsen itself dealt with a maritime arbitration case.
-Will courts be more likely to find agreement on class arbitration in consumer and employment contracts?
-What sort of evidence of agreement would suffice in those types of cases?
-Interestingly, in five of the eight AAA clause construction awards (62.5%) issued since Stolt-Nielsen and available on the AAA web site, the arbitrator construed the arbitration agreement as permitting class arbitration despite the decision in Stolt-Nielsen.
-Christopher R. Drahozal & Peter B. Rutledge, Contract and Procedure, 94 MARQUETTE L. REV. 1103, 1157-58 (2011).
-While that percentage is significantly lower than the percentage before Stolt-Nielsen, more life appears to remain in the class arbitration mechanism than some predicted.
+So what about the remaining cases-when the arbitration clause does not expressly address class arbitration?
+In five of the first eight AAA clause construction awards (62.5%) issued after Stolt-Nielsen and available on the AAA web site, the arbitrator construed the arbitration agreement as permitting class arbitration-even though the agreement did not expressly authorize class arbitration.
+See Christopher R. Drahozal & Peter B. Rutledge, Contract and Procedure, 94 MARQUETTE L. REV. 1103, 1157-58 (2011).

-At the same time, an increasing number of courts are deciding whether parties have agreed to class arbitration.
 In Lamps Plus, Inc. v.
-Varela, the Supreme Court granted certiorari to address "[w]hether the Federal Arbitration Act forecloses a state-law interpretation of an arbitration agreement that would authorize class arbitration based solely on general language commonly used in arbitration agreements."
-No. 17-988, cert. granted, 138 S. Ct.
-1697 (Apr.
-30, 2018).
-The case will be argued sometime during October Term 2018, and the Court likely will issue its opinion by the end of June 2019.

-- 10. After Stolt-Nielsen, the circuits split over whether to vacate awards that construed silent agreements as permitting class arbitration.
+Varela, 139 S. Ct.
+1407 (2019), however, the U.S. Supreme Court held that an ambiguous arbitration agreement cannot "provide the necessary 'contractual basis' for compelling class arbitration," a conclusion that the Court stated "follow[ed] directly from [its] decision in Stolt-Nielsen."
+Id. at 1415.
+Whether the Lamps Plus decision will finish closing the door on class arbitration remains to be seen. - 10.
+After Stolt-Nielsen, the circuits split over whether to vacate awards that construed silent agreements as permitting class arbitration.
 The Supreme Court resolved that split in Sutter, deferring to the arbitrators' interpretations of the parties' contract.
 What is left of Stolt-Nielsen after Sutter?
 Will Sutter lead to a revival of class arbitration?
 Or merely slow its inevitable decline?
 For a decision applying Sutter to uphold an award construing an arbitration clause to authorize class arbitration, see Southern Communs.
 Servs. v.
 Thomas, 720 F.3d 1352, 1360 (11th Cir.
 2013), cert. denied, 571 U.S. 1163 (2014). - 11.
 Who decides whether an arbitration agreement authorizes class arbitration after Stolt-Nielsen and Sutter?
 In both of those cases, the parties had agreed to have the arbitrator decide the issue so the "who decides" question was not before the Court.
 Indeed, in footnote 2 in Sutter the Court makes clear that it is not deciding the issue and that the issue remains open.